-1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+1.4 The company secretary of a listed entity should be accountable directly to the board, through the Chair, on all matters to do with the proper functioning of the board.

-The Company Secretary is directly accountable to the Board, through the Chairman, on all governance matters.
-The Company Secretary works closely with the Chairman to manage the flow of information between the Board and its Committees.
-The appointment and removal of the Company Secretary is subject to Board approval and all Directors have access to the advice and services provided by, the Company Secretary.
+The Company Secretary is directly accountable to the Board, through the Chair, on all governance matters.
+The Company Secretary works closely with the Chair to manage the flow of information between the Board and its Committees.
+The appointment and removal of the Company Secretary is subject to Board approval and all Directors have access to the advice and services provided by the Company Secretary.
 The responsibilities of the Company Secretary are set out in the Board Charter.

-- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period:
+- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either: - (i) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or

-- (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either: - (i) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (ii) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+(ii) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

-The Company replaced its Diversity Policy with the renamed Diversity & Inclusion Policy in August 2021.
+The Company has a Diversity & Inclusion Policy, most recently reviewed by the Board in June 2023.
 A copy is available on the Company's website.
 The Company recognises that a diverse and talented workforce is a competitive advantage and that the Company's success is the result of the quality and skills of our people.
 The Company is committed to workplace diversity and inclusion at all levels of the organisation.

-The Company's policy is to recruit and manage on the basis of qualification for the position and performance, regardless of gender, marital or family status, sexual orientation, gender identity, age, disabilities, ethnicity, political beliefs, religious beliefs, cultural background, socio-economic background, perspective, experience or any other area of potential difference.
+The Group's policy is to recruit and manage on the basis of qualification for the position and performance, regardless of race, colour, gender, marital or family status, sexual orientation, gender identity, age, physical or mental disabilities, carer responsibilities, ethnicity, political beliefs, religious beliefs, cultural background, socioeconomic background and perspective, or any other area of potential difference.
 It is essential that the Company employs the appropriate person for each job and that each person strives for a high level of performance.
 The Company recognises the benefits arising from its commitment to diversity and inclusion.